 We have a lot of ‘hidden’ Time Travel novels in the library and it was time to bring them under the attention of our students.

-- Ask maintenance to make 4 plywood doors for the left and right panel of the display board.
+- Get 4 plywood doors for the left and right panel of the display board (husband, son, neighbor, buddy?)
 Or if you’re not so lucky to have it made, make them yourself.
-A jigsaw does a great job and is easy to handle. (or ask your partner, uncle, sister, neighbour) Instead of having real doors you can make cardboard/cornflute ones and staple them to the board.
-Real doors give a more exciting 3D effect though!!! (see: Display tips)
+A jigsaw does a great job and is easy to handle.
+Instead of having real doors you can make cardboard/cornflute ones and staple them to the board.
+Real doors give a more exciting 3D effect though!!!